eclipse-cbi/jiro/README.md

 ## Tasks

 Build and deployment tasks are implemented as Make targets.
-Dependencies are properly specified, so you don't need to run all the following tasks, e.g., deploy will first build and push the imaegs, then generates the Kubernetes configuration files and finally deploy the instance on the cluster.
+Dependencies are properly specified, so you don't need to run all the following tasks, e.g., deploy will first build and push the images, then generate the Kubernetes configuration files and finally deploy the instance on the cluster.

 ### Build the Jenkins docker image of a project